vorlorn/IS452/final/readme.txt

      University of Michigan Sentiment Analysis competition on Kaggle Twitter Sentiment Corpus by Niek Sanders
    It contains 1,578,627 classified tweets, each row is marked as 1 for positive sentiment and 0 for negative sentiment.

+(Note: This dataset is too large for GitHub.
+To use it in textprocess.py, you should include this dataset into dataset/.)